NUU-Solutions/CUU/README.md

 * Easy to extend and customize

 ## Requirements
-* Header-only (#include "cuu.h"), no 3rd party libraries
+* Just **#include "cuu.h"** (header-only lib, no dependencies)
 * C++17
-* Works with Visual Studio 2017 for now
+* Targeting Visual Studio 2017 (MSVC 19.15) for now.
-* Portability should be quite easy, but I don't have the resources.
-Please contact me, if you do.
+* Portability should be straightforward.
+Please contact me, if you can port this to GCC/Clang.

 ## Motivation
-A recent project required saving relatively large custom data
+A recent project required saving and reloading relatively large custom data
 * in binary format (for performance reasons)
 * in human readable form (for easy inspection)

 I spent weeks with boost.serialization, cereal and libs11n.
 But, for various reasons, they just did not cut it.
-So, I finally decided to roll my own.
+So, I finally decided to roll my own, making heavy use of C++11/C++17 features.
 This is the result. **The focus is on simplicity, usability and more simplicity!**

 ## Example
 Consider the following Order and Customer classes